Faster computations of discrete homology

 \section{Discrete homology}

-In this section, we review some terminology and definitions relating to discrete homology.
-The notion was first introduced in \cite{barcelo-capraro-white} in the context of finite metric spaces, and our presentation follows that of \cite{barcelo-greene-jarrah-welker:comparison}, where the notion is first recorded in the context of graph.
+We begin by reviewing the definition of discrete homology.
+The notion was first introduced in \cite{barcelo-capraro-white} in the context of finite metric spaces, and our presentation follows that of \cite{barcelo-greene-jarrah-welker:comparison}, where it was first recorded in the context of graphs.